 My interest in classic Hollywood began around the time I saw Desk Set on the Turner Classic Movies channel, introduced by Robert Osborne, the remarkably endearing (former) “face” of Turner Classic Movies.
 Again, my memory is fuzzy on the details.
 I don’t know if I remember watching Desk Set when it aired on TCM, but I do know I watched the VHS copy that my dad recorded many, many times.
 Katharine Hepburn and Joan Blondell could make any desk job look glamorous.
 Smart ladies who knew they were smart, who snorted when they giggled because they drank too much champagne at the office Christmas party, who just happened to have a dessert with the intriguing name of Floating Island in their “icebox” on a Friday night, who refused to have their jobs taken by the most enormous computer i’d ever seen and worked together to outwit it quickly became the epitome of what I wanted to be.
 The garish, hot pink Electronic Dream Phone (from the 1991 Milton Bradley game) served as my “office phone” while I scribbled notes on my dad’s old work stationary and mimicked Blondell’s snappy-sweet way of speaking.
 Desk Set is still one of my favorites, though I have yet to see a water dispenser filled with champagne at any of MY desk jobs.

 One of the saddest things to me is realizing that some of my favorite faces in Hollywood are fading and fading fast.
 Many people have never heard of Ava Gardner, let alone Florence Lawrence.
-In addition to recording my own family history and stories, I would like to dedicate a post to one of my favorite classic stars every now and again.
+In addition to recording my own family history and stories, I would like to use this blog to discuss my favorite classic stars, films, and old Hollywood lore.
 Having them fade away completely is too depressing for me to accept without some form of protest.
 This is it.

 I can’t promise that my writing will be fluid, as I tend to think in bursts.
 I will probably come back and add to posts as I remember details.
 Memories and stories.
 What’s important is just writing them all down, whenever you can.
 Ask the questions and write down the answers.
 Write them down, write them down, write them down.
 It’s the best advice I can offer.